Somi-Project/Alex-Ai/README.md

 Low-end Hardware - recommend switching model from gemma3:4b to gemma3:1b in settings High-end Hardware - recommend larger models for better processing IF nvidia gpu please install cuda driver and cuda for python

+We urge you to take a look at config/settings.py to adjust any parameters necessary including wake words

+Currently this is an English Based Audio Processing Unit for now

 Features:
 Wake Word Detection: Activates on phrases like "hey assistant" or "hi" with a pleasant chime sound.